Preparing a Linux server for BMC Digital Workplace Catalog installation

 To install the Linux system dependencies

-You can run the install_dependencies.sh script before installing BMC Digital Workplace Catalog.
+You must run the install_dependencies.sh script before installing BMC Digital Workplace Catalog.
 It contains all the required libraries.

 Use the following